Factbox: IMO 2020 - a major shake-up for oil and shipping

-(Reuters) - Tougher rules on sulphur emissions from ships will come into effect next year in the biggest shake-up for the oil and shipping industries for decades.

-From January 2020, United Nations shipping agency the International Maritime Organization (IMO) will ban ships from using fuels with a sulphur content above 0.5%, compared with 3.5% now.
+From January 2020, United Nations shipping agency the International Maritime Organization (IMO) will ban ships from using fuels with a sulfur content above 0.5%, compared with 3.5% now.

 The regulations are aimed at improving human health by reducing air pollution.